GoogleChrome/web.dev/src/site/content/en/blog/usb/index.md

 right but you'll find other kinds of Universal Serial Bus (USB) devices out there.

-These non-standardized USB devices require hardware vendors to write native drivers and SDKs in order for you (the developer) to take advantage of them.
+These non-standardized USB devices require hardware vendors to write platform-specific drivers and SDKs in order for you (the developer) to take advantage of them.
-Sadly this native code has historically prevented these devices from being used by the Web.
+Sadly this platform-specific code has historically prevented these devices from being used by the Web.
 And that's one of the reasons the WebUSB API has been created: to provide a way to expose USB device services to the Web.
 With this API, hardware manufacturers will be able to build cross-platform JavaScript SDKs for their